This guide hopes to tell you how to setup a Digital Ocean Droplet/Domain as a Sub Domain on an AWS domain.

 The MongoDB Cluster CPU was 25% usage with 200 query opcounters on each secondary server.

-I think I will optimise the AWS OS ‘swappiness’ and performance stats and aim for 2000 queries.
+I think I will optimize the AWS OS ‘swappiness’ and performance stats and aim for 2000 queries.

 This is how many hits I can get with the CPU remaining under 95% (794 geo serves a second).
 AMAZING.